October 23, 2025

 Let’s say that I need to know the author, the page category, and the type of blog they are reading and I want to measure that in Google Analytics.

-The blog is running on WordPress, and it’s using GTM4WP Plugin, which pushes this data to the Data Layer every time the page loads.
+The blog is running on WordPress, and it’s using the GTM4WP Plugin, which pushes this data to the Data Layer every time the page loads.

 If you want to get even more custom information, ask a developer to add it to the Data Layer with the help of dataLayer.push.